Frequently Asked Questions

 How easy is it to get a part-time place?

-These come up less frequently than full-time places, since they need to be matched up with other applications for part-time places, but we will do our best to accommodate, subject to the waiting list.
+These come up less frequently than full-time places, as they need to be matched up with other applications for part-time places.
+Please contact us at email@example.com and we will do our best to accommodate, subject to the waiting list.

 What happens if I have a child in place at the Nursery and I graduate / leave?